-Open Door can now introduce your four tenant representatives and your one leaseholder representative on the Housing Scrutiny Committee for the fouryear term ahead.
-From the left above, they are tenants Justyna Ulman-Jaworska (elected for the first time), Diana Minns, Harmony Birch (elected for the first time)

-and Mandy Powell Hardy, and leaseholder representative Diane Best.
+Open Door can now introduce your four tenant representatives and your one leaseholder representative on the Housing Scrutiny Committee for the four-year term ahead.
+They are tenants Justyna Ulman-Jaworska (elected for the first time), Diana Minns, Harmony Birch (elected for the first time) and Mandy Powell Hardy, and leaseholder representative Diane Best.